msfjarvis/custom-nixpkgs/README.md

 - [clipboard-substitutor] : Rust CLI to listen to clipboard events and perform operations on the copied text
 - [comma] : Comma runs software without installing it
 - [diffuse] : Java tool to diff between APKs, AARs and JARs
+- [fsrx] : 📚 flow state reading in the terminal
 - [gdrive] : Golang CLI to interact with Google Drive
 - [hcctl]: CLI to look up the status of checks on https://healthchecks.io
 - [healthchecks-monitor]: CLI tool to run commands and report its result to https://healthchecks.io